GenericMappingTools/2019-unavco-short-course/INSTALL.md

 # Installing the required software

+**IMPORTANT NOTE**:
+Installing GMT and its dependencies can be a difficult task even for experienced users (including the developers themselves).
+So **don't be discouraged** if you have any trouble or questions.
+[We're here to help you work through it!](#need-help)

 Please follow these instructions to install **GMT 6.0.0rc2** (rc = release candidate) and other software that will be used.
 Here is a summary of what you'll need: